nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: May our Lord Jesus Christ Himself and God our Father, who loved us and by
+  text: Let the message of Christ dwell among you richly as you teach and admonish
-    His grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.
+    one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitude in your hearts.
+And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through Him.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 18th April 2021
+subtitle: Sunday worship - 25th April 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!